Sustainable Hybrid Document-Routed Retrieval for Financial RAG: Resolving the Robustness-Precision Trade-off: Results

 The distributional pattern reveals the mechanism behind each system's performance profile.
-SFR shifts probability mass from the low band to the medium band (reducing failures but not achieving high precision), while the medium band swells by 18.0~pp. HDRR, in contrast, shifts mass directly from \emph{both} the low and medium bands into the high band.
-Compared to CBR, HDRR reduces the low band by 15.5~pp and the medium band by 3.3~pp, channeling all of this mass ($+$18.7~pp) into the high band.
-This pattern demonstrates that HDRR avoids the ``context dilution'' problem that causes SFR's mass to accumulate in the medium range.
+SFR shifts probability mass from the low band to the medium band (reducing failures but not achieving high precision); its medium band swells by 18.9~pp over CBR while the high band moves only $-$5.1~pp. The contextual-indexing variants (V-A, V-B) shift mass away from the low band into the high band more directly than SFR but retain a non-trivial low band ($\geq 15.9$\%), because contextual prefixing improves discrimination but does not preclude wrong-document chunks from entering the candidate pool.
+Agentic's distribution most closely resembles CBR's, consistent with its post-hoc-verification design: most queries pass verification on the first attempt and inherit the underlying CBR distribution; retries recover only a subset of the low band.
+HDRR shifts mass directly from \emph{both} the low and medium bands into the high band, reducing the low band by 18.2~pp and channeling 18.7~pp into the high band over CBR.
+This pattern demonstrates that HDRR avoids the ``context dilution'' problem that causes SFR's mass to accumulate in the medium range and the ``residual wrong-document chunks'' problem that limits the contextual baselines.